-Armand Larive Middle School is one of two 6-8 middle schools in the Hermiston School District and serves a population of ~675 students, with over 50 dedicated teachers and support staff members.
+Sandstone Middle School is one of two 6-8 middle schools in the Hermiston School District and serves a population of ~530 students, with 49 dedicated teachers and support staff members.
 The principal is supported by an assistant principal.

 Both middle schools are well known for setting high academic standards for their students.
 With a focus on school-wide literacy and comprehensive after-school opportunities such as drama, robotics, chess, color guard, marching band, and co-curricular activities, middle school students in Hermiston stay engaged.

 The Hermiston School District is the largest district in Eastern Oregon, exceeding 5,300 students, and continues to experience steady enrollment growth.
 It serves students in grades kindergarten through 12 with a broad range of programs from foundational learning skills to comprehensive vocational programs to an exhaustive array of post-secondary college credit bearing opportunities.
 The school district includes a 9-12 senior high school, two 6-8 middle schools, five K-5 elementary schools, an alternative school, and a robust online learning program option for students and families.

 Support for the school district has been strong from the community.
 In 2001 voters approved a $39 million building program which included the re-construction of the high school, an additional elementary school, and various district-wide renovations.
 The voters also approved a $69.9 million bond in 2008.
 The bond served to replace Armand Larive Middle School, West Park Elementary, and Sunset Elementary.